danaimone/danaimone/README.md

 - 👯 I’m looking to collaborate on everything from low-level applications to full-stack web applications.
 I'm also interested in mobile development and have Windows software dev experience.
 Have some issues with a project in a language I've worked in?
 Shoot me a message! :-)
 - 📫 How to reach me: github@danaimone.com
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: I'm passionate about theatre!
+- ⚡ Fun fact: When I'm not coding, you can find me playing piano, singing, or at the gym!